 Cruise tip: As soon as you get to your stateroom, put your passports in your small cabin safe, along with any other valuables and cash you’ve brought on the trip.

-After you complete your cruise online check-in and fill in any questionnaires, make sure to print out your documents.
+After you complete your cruise online check-in and fill in health questionnaires, it’s a good idea to print out your documents.
 While you may be using the cruise line app for boarding, it’s always a good idea to have your cruise boarding documentation on hand.

 As well, print out any shore excursion reservations, hotel reservations etc. to pack for your cruise.